squidgroup/squidSim_vignette/docs/07-temporal.md

 <br>

 ## Cyclical Temporal Effects
-`squidR` uses the sinusoidal equation to implement cyclical temporal effects
+The `squidR` function in the {squid} R package uses the sinusoidal equation to implement cyclical temporal effects:

 <div class="alert alert-info">